Webcontrolpanel360/.github/profile/README.md

 3. Follow our [CONTRIBUTING.md](CONTRIBUTING.md) and [Conventional Commits](https://www.conventionalcommits.org/)
 4. Open a Pull Request against the `develop` branch

-See the full [Developer Guide](https://docs.wcp360.com) for setup instructions.
+See the full [Developer Guide](https://docs.wcp360.com) for detailed setup instructions.

 ---

 ## 🤝 Contributing

-Contributions of all kinds are welcome — code, documentation, design, testing, or just spreading the word.
+Contributions of all kinds are welcome — code, documentation, design, testing, translations, or just spreading the word.

 - Fork the repo
 - Create a branch: `git checkout -b feature/amazing-feature`